helloblock/helloblock-app/tutorials/wallet-1.md

 ```

-Note that we don't include the input script for now because that requries a signature that we add later (see below).
+Note that we don't include the input script for now because input scripts require a signature that we add later (don't worry, we'll get to that below).

 <br><br>
 ### Script
 <br>

+One thing you may have wondered is how Bitcoins actually get sent to/from addresses.

 > Bitcoin uses a scripting system for transactions.
 Forth-like, Script is simple, stack-based, and processed from left to right.
 It is purposefully not Turing-complete, with no loops.

-Some bytes in the script carry a special operation.
-Here's a list of them []()
+Each input/output in a Bitcoin transaction carries a script - a set of instructions that is executed by the miners/nodes.

+Here's a list of operations you can perform - [Bitcoin Script Wiki]()

-A new transaction is valid if the transaction scripts of its input field ```(scriptSig)``` and the transaction script
+A new transaction is valid if the combination of transaction scripts of its input field ```(scriptSig)``` and the transaction script
-of its predecessing transaction ```(scriptPubKey)``` validates to true.
+of its predecessing transaction ```(scriptPubKey)``` evaluates to true.

 In other words, we check if
 ```javascript
   scriptSig + scriptPubKey === true
 ```

-You can see these components individually in the bytemap above.

-In standard transactions, the ```scriptSig``` component looks like ```<signature> <pubkey>```

-the ```scriptPubKey``` component then looks like ```OP_DUP OP_HASH160 <pubkeyhash> OP_EQUALVERIFY OP_CHECKSIG```
+What do we actually write in the input scripts and output scripts just to simply send Bitcoins around?

-Put together, the following expression must evaluate to true for valid transactions,
+In standard transactions, we put together the following expression which must evaluate to true for the transaction to be valid.

 ```bash
   &lt;signature&gt; &lt;pubkey&gt; OP_DUP OP_HASH160 &lt;pubkeyhash&gt; OP_EQUALVERIFY OP_CHECKSIG
 ```

-Now the whole thing with actual data,
+What does this actually mean?

+When you want to pay to someone's address, you create a transaction will write ```OP_DUP OP_HASH160 <pubkeyhash> OP_EQUALVERIFY OP_CHECKSIG``` in the output.

+This basically means, he who can provide the publickey and valid signature for ```<pubkeyhash>``` may unlock the funds declared.

+If that person actually has those details, they can create a new transaction and write ```<signature> <pubkey>``` in the input.

+A valid ```<signature> <pubkey>``` may only be created if that person indeed has the private key to the ```pubkeyhash```

+Here's what it looks like with actual data.

 ```javascript
   30440220372be617d9d276340846265ddc7ba9dabbe78e97fac97091f7e2cb19ec2929ae02203be15a0a3929b2353ebb81f5d67b20ab3b1e427f124855a2309649858eaa4b3401 040cfa3dfb357bdff37c8748c7771e173453da5d7caa32972ab2f5c888fff5bbaeb5fc812b473bf808206930fade81ef4e373e60039886b51022ce68902d96ef70 OP_DUP OP_HASH160 e06c30499eec71471ba28f4d684c8e1e515f7462 OP_EQUALVERIFY OP_CHECKSIG
 ```

-Bitcoin nodes in the network run the script when they hear about a transaction.

 There are many possibilities in what this scripting language offers (e.g. Multi-signature transactions) but this will be explored in another tutorial.

 How this expression is evaluated is also beyond the scope of this tutorial.
-You may wish to read [this guide]() to get a better sense of how this works.
+You may wish to read the [Bitcoin Wiki on Script]() to get a better sense of how this works.

 <br><br>
 ### Signing
 <br>

 To prove that you control a particular address you will have to sign the transaction.
-You sign over the whole transaction so evesdroppers can't simply just substitute the output address to themselves and steal all your money.
-This would invalidate the original signature.
+See ```signature``` above.
+This signature can only be provided by the person who holds the private key for that address.

 See [this video]() if you would like a primer on how digital signatures work.

+So what do you sign?

+You must sign all the information that you don't want to be tampered with.
+Most of the time, this is everything.

+This will prevent attackers from simply just substituting addresses in your transaction to their own address, and steal all your Bitcoins.

-Signing Bitcoin transactions can be a difficult process and very error-prone.
+Signing Bitcoin transactions can be a difficult and error-prone process.

-In the above example, we saw the input script blanked on ```script: undefined```, this is because the input script itself would contain the signature (and the public key).
+In the above example, we saw the input script blanked on ```script: undefined```, this is because the input script itself contain the signature, which we must fill now.

 ```javascript

 ```

-So what do we actually sign?
 For standard transactions, we will need to sign over the

   - previous output Script
   - current outputs

-We need to get all that information, double hash it (SHA256), and sign it with our ECDSA Key
+We need to get all that information, double hash it (SHA256), and sign the hash with our private key

 ```javascript